DaggupatiPavan/Jenkins-to-GHA-migration-guide/GHA_Debugging_Guide.md

+# GitHub Actions Debugging & Troubleshooting Guide

+Debugging CI/CD pipelines can be frustrating because of the feedback loop (commit -> wait -> fail).
+This guide provides techniques to debug faster and resolve common issues in GitHub Actions (GHA).

+## 1. Native Debugging Tools

+Before reaching for external tools, enable GHA's built-in verbose logging.

+### Enable Debug Logging
+You can enable verbose logs by adding specific **Repository Secrets**.
+1. Go to **Settings** -> **Secrets and variables** -> **Actions**.
 2. Add the following secrets with the value `true`:
     *   `ACTIONS_RUNNER_DEBUG`: Enables diagnostic logs for the runner itself (useful for self-hosted runner issues).
     *   `ACTIONS_STEP_DEBUG`: Enables debug logs for every step.
 This is the **most useful** one.
 It shows inputs, outputs, and expanded command execution.